espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 If the build finished successfully, now it's time to create the component.

-### The component

-For this tutorial, we will use an I2C temperature and humidity sensor as example.
-If you are not going to use this sensor, you can skip this part.
+For this tutorial, we will create an example component that simplifies communication with an I2C device.

-#### The sensor: SHTC3

-The sensor will be the [Sensirion SHTC3](https://sensirion.com/products/catalog/SHTC3).
-This is a I2C temperature and humidity sensor with a typical accuracy of ±2 %RH and ±0.2 °C. To know more about the specifications, please visit the official [product page](https://sensirion.com/products/catalog/SHTC3).
+To simplify hardware setup, we chose the existing [ESP32-C3-DevKit-RUST-1](https://github.com/esp-rs/esp-rust-board/tree/v1.2) development board that integrates the SHTC3 I2C sensor.
+This sensor is an I2C temperature and humidity sensor with a typical accuracy of ±2 %RH and ±0.2 °C. You can find its specification on the official [product page](https://sensirion.com/products/catalog/SHTC3).

-If you don't have this sensor, you can change to any other I2C device.
-All the information you might need for the new sensor should be provided by the manufacturer, including the device address, registers, etc.

-#### The Board: ESP32-C3-DevKit-RUST-1

-We chose the sensor SHTC3, because it can be found on the [ESP32-C3-DevKit-RUST-1](https://github.com/esp-rs/esp-rust-board/tree/v1.2) development board.
-That is why, this is the board that we will use for developing the component.

-The **ESP32-C3-DevKit-RUST-1** development board has 2 sensors connected to the I2C peripheral on the following GPIOs:
+To be precise, the ESP32-C3-DevKit-RUST-1 development board integrates two sensors connected to the I2C peripheral on the following GPIOs:

 | Signal     | GPIO        |
 |------------|-------------|